Curriculum and Instruction

 Online master’s degree in curriculum and instruction programs teach students how to integrate educational technology into instructional materials and programs.
 Students are also introduced to curricula for nontraditional students, such as special education learners.

 The Curriculum & Instruction (C&I) Master of Education (M.Ed.) degree is a professional development degree that strives to enhance each student’s career aspirations, which are frequently tied to a future employment objective.
 Professional teaching experience is not necessary to apply.
 A student works closely with an advisor to address his or her professional development goals.
-The C&I M.Ed. is organized into seven concentrations, two of which are offered fully online, listed below.

 Graduates of the program will be able to:

 - Function as professional leaders for curriculum reform and renewal.